mh21711/mh21711/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Mahmoud Elrashedy
 =========================================================================================================================================

-Front End Developer
+Web Developer | AI & Automation
 -------------------

-Motivated front-end developer proficient in HTML, CSS, and JavaScript, with certifications in front-end technologies.
+I am a web developer proficient in Python and JavaScript, with 2 years of experience and certifications in web development technologies.
 Skilled at building responsive, user-centered web applications that prioritize clean and efficient code.
 Expertise in solving complex problems and crafting optimized solutions tailored to various development needs.

 * 🌍  I'm based in Egypt, El Behira
-* 🖥️  See my portfolio at [Portfolio-website](http://mahmoudelrashedy.my.canva.site/design-graphic-design-portfolio-website-in-black-white-dark-classic-minimal-style)
+* 🖥️  See my portfolio at [Portfolio-website](https://mahmoudelrashedy.vercel.app)
-* ✉️  You can contact me at [elrashedymahmoud217@gmail.com](mailto:elrashedymahmoud217@gmail.com)
-* 🤝  I'm open to collaborating on Front End Development
+* 🤝  I'm open to collaborating on Web Development & AI & Automation

 ### Skills